paulm17/raikou/README.md

 1. Remix, Svelte, Solid, Astro, Qwik and any other javascript frameworks are not supported.
 There are no intentions of supporting anything other than NextJS.
-2. There may be design decisions implemented that will diverge from Mantine.
+2. There may be design decisions implemented that will diverge from Raikou.

     - Styles API layer may disappear because it has been superseded by the Classes API and Styles API is
       <a href="https://v7.mantine.dev/styles/styles-performance#inline-styles">very
       slow</a>.
-    - Mantine and Raikou employ different approaches to manage the theme.
-While Mantine uses context to maintain the theme, Raikou utilizes a global Zustand state for both server and client-side theme storage.
+    - Raikou and Raikou employ different approaches to manage the theme.
+While Raikou uses context to maintain the theme, Raikou utilizes a global Zustand state for both server and client-side theme storage.

       On the server side, Raikou loads the theme from the tailwind config when